cgwire/kitsu/docs/review-weekly/README.md

 ![Playlist add page](../img/getting-started/playlist_add_page.png)

-Once the playlist created, via the search/filter bar, you can select which shots to add to your playlist.
+Once the playlist is created, via the search/filter bar, you can select which shots to add to your playlist.

-You can also choose to **add whole movie**, and it will add all the shots of the movie.
+You can also choose to **add the whole movie**, and it will add all the shots of the movie.

 You can select **Daily pending**, which will add all the **WFA** tasks of the day.

 Otherwise, you can **Add the whole sequence** if you want to focus only on a particular sequence.

 You can use the same **filter** than on the global shot/asset page.
-For example, you can select all the WFA short for the animation stage.
+For example, you can select all the WFA is short for the animation stage.
 You have to type **animation=wfa** in the search bar.
 Valid your selection with the **Add selection** button.
-Kitsu will select the shots that have the **WFA** status at the **Animation** stage, but Kitsu will automatically load **the latest uploaded version**.
+Kitsu will select the shots with the **WFA** status at the **Animation** stage.
+Still, Kitsu will automatically load **the latest uploaded version**.

 The shots appear on the top part of the screen.
 Every change are automatically saved.